 Final Wrap Up

 Fasting is not for everyone.
 In fact, long-term fasting may have a powerful effect on all hormones.
 In women, for example, fasting may cause an estrogen imbalance.
 Therefore, when considering intermittent fasting, proceed with caution.
 Fasting could decrease estrogen production.
 On the other hand, intermittent fasting has many health benefits.
 Check out this YouTube video about intermittent fasting: https://youtu.be/N2WdImJUERc.
-For one thing, if it is done the right way, fasting can improve certain health conditions such as:
+For one thing, if it is done the right way, fasting can improve certain health conditions, such as:

 - Improved insulin sensitivity